jhpyle/docassemble/docs.md

 Using the [Background Tasks] features, you can have your interviews do things on the server at times other than times when the user presses a button to advance to a new page.
-Time-intensive tasks can run in the background; the interview can evaluate user input before the user submits it; and interviews can do things when the user is not logged in, like send a reminder e-mail to a user about a deadline as the date approaches.
+Time-intensive tasks can run in the [background].
+The interview can [evaluate user input] before the user submits it.
+Interviews can do things [when the user is not logged in], like send a reminder [e-mail] to a user about a deadline as the date approaches.

 **docassemble** is a multi-purpose platform, but it is particularly